 Recently I have a problem in my team whereas the analytics function become scattered.
 Some other team create their own function and handling their own caching for tracking the events, and some even create multiple similar function across the modules only for analytics, until then a problem arises.
-Recently I have had a problem in my team whereas the analytics function becomes scattered.
-Some other team create their function and handling their own caching for tracking the events, and some even create multiple similar functions across the modules only for analytics, until then a problem arises.
+Since my company heavily depends on A/B Testing and data-driven culture, at some point we have found a lot of biased data as well missing parameters, then I start to investigate the issues.

 WWDC21 has been finished last week with over 200 sessions.
 Most of the time we heard about SwiftUI session or about Async Await.
 However there are also interesting session about debugging that has been described by Keith Harrison here.
 In this article I would like to focus on one of the underrated session which is Analyze HTTP Traffic in Instruments.
 I also write this article in WWDC Notes.
 All content copyright © 2012 – 2021 Apple Inc.